 However, what happens when we perform MS without knowing that the substance we are measuring is acetic acid?
 In this case, it is impossible to distinguish which peak in the mass spectrum is the molecular weight of the original compound and which is the peak of the fragment ion.

 To solve this problem, a technique called MS/MS is used.
 In MS/MS, think of it as literally two mass spectrometers attached together.

 In the first MS, only the molecular weight of the target compound is measured.
 When measuring a single compound, only one peak is observed.

 However, knowing the molecular weight alone is not enough to determine the structure of an unknown compound.
 Therefore, fragment ions are created by applying high energy to the molecule.
-By cleaving within a molecule, multiple molecules are generated.
+By intermolecular cleavage, multiple molecules are generated.

 In a collision cell, the compound is bombarded by an inert gas.
 The resulting collision energy causes the molecules to dissociate into ions.
 In the second MS, we observe the fragment ions that are produced.

 In materials with unpaired electrons, such as oxygen and nitrogen, the collisional energy tends to break the bonds and produce fragment ions.
-Once the molecular weight of the fragment ion is known, it is possible to estimate how the bonds within the molecule are formed.
+If we know the molecular weight of the fragment ion, we can infer the bonding within the molecule.

 Perform All Analyses Simultaneously with LC/MS/MS

 Once you understand what we’ve discussed, it’s easy to understand what an LC/MS/MS instrument is: LC/MS/MS is a combination of HPLC and MS/MS.